ymirapp/docs/docs/reference/configuration.md

 **type**: `array | string | bool`

 This is the array of values to configure the environment's firewall.
 If the `firewall` value is a string, it'll be used as the `acl` value.
-If the `firewall` value is a boolean, it'll be used as the `managed_rules` value.
+If the `firewall` value is a boolean or `disabled` or `enabled`), it'll be used as the `managed_rules` value.

 ::: tip Check out the guide
 Looking for more information on how to configure a firewall?
 Check out this [guide][9].